splendiddata/pg_cron_helper/README.md

 ```
 **Runs the job "now"**

-No, in fact: schedules the job to run in five seconds.
+No, it doesn't.
+In fact it schedules the job to run in five seconds.
 The reason for that is the fact that pg_cron can only schedule jobs.
 The five seconds are a safety margin.
 As soon as the job starts running, it will be unscheduled - or rescheduled according to its defined schedule.

 A job can be run at any time, regardless if it is enabled or not.